A class of parabolic reaction-diffusion systems governed by spectral fractional Laplacians : Analysis and numerical simulations: Introduction

-As mentioned above, for bounded initial data, some sufficient conditions on the fi’s are required to guarantee the global existence of a strong solution (see Definition \ref{Strong_solution}).
+As mentioned above, for bounded initial data, some sufficient conditions on the fi’s are required to ensure the global existence of strong solutions (see Definition \ref{Strong_solution}).
 More precisely, \begin{itemize} \item[(i)] polynomial growth and the so-called {\it triangular structure} (see~{\eqref{TriangStructure}}).
 For further details, see~\cite{PierreSurvey2010} and its references; \item[(ii)] quadratic growth.
-For this setting, we refer, $e.g.$, to~\cite{GoudVass10, PierSuzYam2019, CapGoudVass, Soup18, FellMorgTang20, FellMorgTang21}); \item[(iii)] diffusion coefficients close to one another as illustrated, for instance, in \cite{CanDesFel2014, FellLaam2016} (sometimes referred to as \emph{quasi-uniform} in some works like \cite{FellMorgTang20, FellMorgTang21}); \item[(iv)] when the growth of the~$f_i$'s barely exceed polynomial growth, limited research has been conducted, and solely for $m=2$.
+For this setting, we refer, $e.g.$, to~\cite{GoudVass10,PierSuzYam2019,Soup18}; \item[(iii)] when the growth of the~$f_i$'s barely exceed polynomial growth, limited research has been conducted, and solely for $m=2$.
 The most thoroughly examined model is $f_2(u_1,u_2)=-f_1(u_1,u_2)=u_1e^{u_2^\beta}$.
-In this case, the global existence of strong solutions has been established in \cite{HaraYouk} for $\beta<1$, and in \cite{Barabanova} for $\beta=1$ yet under a restrictive assumption on the size of $u_{01}$.
+In this case, the global existence of strong solutions has been established in \cite{HaraYouk} for $\beta~<~1$, and in \cite{Barabanova} for $\beta=1$ yet under a restrictive assumption on the size of $u_{01}$.
 However, the problem remains open for $\beta>1$. \end{itemize} Let us emphasize that our primary interest lies in examining strong solutions.
-It goes without saying that there is a substantial body of research on weak solutions, including notable works such as \cite{PierreL1, LaamThese1988, BoudibaThese,Pierre2003,PierreSurvey2010,LaamPierANHP,LaamPert,CiavoPert,LaamPierDCDS,LaamPierM3AS}.
+It goes without saying that there is a substantial body of research on weak solutions, including notable works such as \cite{PierreL1,LaamThese1988,Pierre2003,PierreSurvey2010,LaamPierANHP,LaamPert,LaamPierDCDS,LaamPierM3AS}.
 On the other hand, we would like to underscore that the cited references do not encompass the extensive literature on the subject.
 For an exhaustive review of findings up to 2010, we refer interested readers to~\cite{PierreSurvey2010}.
 This survey not only provides a general overview of the problem but also offers an additional insightful commentary on the mathematical challenges posed by such systems.
-For some further recent results, see~\cite{LaamActa2011, FellLaam2016, CanDesFel2014, PierSuzYam2019, QuitSoup, CapGoudVass, Soup18, FellMorgTang20, FellMorgTang21} and references included therein.
+For some further recent results, see~\cite{LaamActa2011,FellLaam2016,CanDesFel2014,PierSuzYam2019,QuitSoup,Soup18} and references included therein.